fg6/forACT/README.md

 To view this project compared to another assembly:

 	$ ./mypipeline.sh act_compare full/path/to/folder/other_assembly_forACT
-Please note this only works if for the other assembly forACT has been run with the same reference and same shred/noise/minid parameters
+Please note this only works if the other assembly forACT has been run with the same reference and same shred/noise/minid parameters

 #### Step 6: Launch ACT for genome size > 2.1 GB